Adding filters

 Steps:

-1. In the Shopify Search & Discovery app, go to Filters and then click Add filter or click on an existing filter setting in the table.
+1. In the Shopify Search & Discovery app, go to Filters, and then click Add filter or click the name of an existing filter.

-3. In the Values table, select the values that you want to group as a single filter value.
-You can use the search bar or click Show more to find filter values.
+3. In the Values section, select the values that you want to group as a single filter value.
+You can use the search bar to find more filter values.

 4. Click Create group.